photoprism/photoprism-docs/docs/getting-started/updates.md

 Pulling a new version can take several minutes, depending on your internet connection speed.

-Advanced users may put this into a `Makefile` so that they only need to type a single command.

-See [Setup Using Docker Compose](docker-compose.md) for a command reference.
+Advanced users can add these commands to a `Makefile` so that they only have to type a single command like `make update`.
+See [Setup Using Docker Compose](docker-compose.md#command-line-interface) for a command reference.

+!!! note ""
+    Running an image with `:latest` tag does not cause Docker to automatically download new images.

 !!! tldr ""
-    You can test our latest features and improvements by changing the image from `photoprism/photoprism:latest` to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
+    You can test upcoming features and improvements by changing the image from `photoprism/photoprism:latest` to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
-    Then pull the most recent image and restart your instance.
+    Then pull the most recent image and restart your instance as shown above.
+    There is no preview available for 32-bit operating systems.

 ### Facial Recognition ###